FOLLOW US

 Russia’s invasion of Ukraine continues.
 The situation is unpredictable and could escalate without warning.
 Stay alert and follow the advice of local authorities.

-Russia has heightened security measures in place.
-Security measures are set by local authorities and will differ between regions.
-Security measures could be introduced at short notice.
-This could include curfews, restrictions on movements and public gatherings and seizure of private property.
+Russia has heightened security measures in place, which are set by local authorities and differ between regions.
+They can introduce additional measures at short notice, especially near borders.
+This could include curfews, restrictions on movement and public gatherings, searches or seizure of private property and increased monitoring of communications.

-If the authorities suspect you of engaging and supporting activities contrary to Russian law, even if activities took place outside Russia, you may be subject to:
+If the Russian authorities suspect you of engaging in or supporting activities against Russian law, even if activities took place outside Russia, you may be:

 Activities could include: